AZimmerman13/capstone2/README.md

 Barcelona pressure contained ~45 rows with reading between 1 and 2 orders of magnitude above the maximum for all other cities.

-no snow in seville or barcelona
+no snow in seville or barcelona,

+A deeper look into t

 perhaps unsurprisingly, temp, max_temp, and min_temp were highly correlated